 While at Queen’s University he was a gold medalist and he was on the university wrestling team.
 He was one of the founders of the Queen’s Summer School Journal and he was also an associate editor and the first business manager of the Journal.
 He graduated from M.D.,C.M from Queen’s University in 1932.
-He interned at Oshawa General Hospital.
-Dr. Glen returned to Saskatchewan to practice medicine.
+Dr. Glen interned at Oshawa General Hospital and returned to Saskatchewan to practice medicine.

 He married Elvira Douglas Belch on the 21st of September, 1928.
 She was born in September of 1905, the eldest child of Frederick James Arthur Belch and his wife Eugenie.
 According to the 1905 U.S. Census, Frederick and Eugenie Belch were living in Syracuse, New York.
 Her father enlisted in WWI on the 14th of August, 1917.
 On his attestation, he recorded his occupation as a “journalist”.
 When her father enlisted, Mrs. Glen and her family were living in Halifax, Nova Scotia.
 She had two younger brothers; Kenneth and Frank.

-Dr. and Mrs. Glen resided in Saskatchewan from 1933-1946 and Dr. Glen practiced medicine in Bursie, Central Bute and Shaunavon, Saskatchewan before moving to Chatham, Ontario in 1946.
+Dr. and Mrs. Glen resided in Saskatchewan from 1933-1946 and Dr. Glen practiced medicine in Bursie, Central Bute and Shaunavon, Saskatchewan before moving to Chatham in 1946.
 Dr. and Mrs. Glen resided on Victoria Ave., in Chatham and Dr. Glen was held in high regard as a physician.